Usdaw’s full submission: www.usdaw.org.uk/LPC2021

 Paddy Lillis – Usdaw General Secretary says:

-“Today we are providing the Low Pay Commission with evidence of why we need a new deal for workers that includes at least £10 per hour and an end to youth rates.
-The Coronavirus pandemic has clearly demonstrated how reliant the country is on low-paid key workers.
+“Today we are providing the Low Pay Commission with evidence of why we need a new deal for workers that includes at least £10 per hour, an end to youth rates and more secure employment.

 Notes for editors: